 Delta Plan on Spatial Adaptation

-The Delta Programme 2018 is the first to include a Delta Plan on Spatial Adaptation.
+The annual Delta Programme encompasses a Delta Plan on Spatial Adaptation.
 This sets out how municipalities, district water boards, provinces, and the national government intend to expedite and intensify the spatial adaptation process.
-The Delta Plan contains 7 ambitions to this end.
+The Delta Plan contains seven ambitions to this end.
 It indicates the goals pursued by the parties, how they intend to attain these goals, and how they will visualise the results.
 The Delta Plan comprises an action plan featuring concrete actions and measures.
-Just like the other Delta Plans, the Delta Plan on Spatial Adaptation will be a standard component of the Delta Programme annually presented by the Delta Programme Commissioner.

 Climate-proof and water-resilient